My Portable Homelab Overview

 My Portable Homelab Setup

 My homelab is filthy portable.
-Still, it gives a certain level of redundancy and infinite flexibility with simple consumer-level components.
+Still, it gives a certain level of redundancy and infinite flexibility with shitty consumer-level components.

 Hardware